thoimetwa/qps-infra/docs/config-guide.md

 ### Register Repository
 * Open your organization folder
-* Run "RegisterRepository" pointing to your TestNG repository (use https://github.com/qaprosoft/carina-demo as default repo to scan)
+* Run "RegisterRepository" pointing to your TestNG repository (use https://github.com/qaprosoft/carina-demo as sample repo to scan)
 * -> Repository should be scanned and TestNG jobs created

 ### onPullRequest Job/Event setup